 You can make cat toys in so many shapes, but we think this jellyfish cat toy is one of the best.
 It features ribbons and catnip and has multiple materials to keep your kitty entertained.
 Plus, it’s so easy to put together!

-There are just five steps for this simple design: cutting out a circle, drawing a face, gluing ribbons, putting in catnip and sesame seeds, then a little basic sewing to tie it all together.
+There are just five steps for this simple design: cutting out a circle, drawing a face, gluing ribbons, putting in catnip and sesame seeds, and then a little basic sewing to tie it all together.
 Depending on how quickly you can manage the sewing part, we believe this one won’t take more than an hour to create.

 One note: this website makes about your jellyfish’s face is not to add anything like googly eyes.
 Though it will be cute, things like that can easily fall or be torn off and become a choking hazard.

-5. Felt Cat Wand
+5. DIY Felt Cat Wand by Girl Gone Mom

 |Materials:||9” x 12” felt sheet(s), wooden dowel|